-If you’ve found this page, and you are not yet an Empty Nester, I’m guessing that the prospect of being an empty nester is something you are spending some significant time considering.
+If you’ve found this page, and you a soon-to-be Empty Nester, I’m guessing that the prospect of the empty nest is something you’re spending significant time considering.
 I want you to know that you are going to be okay.
 You are.
 And it’s good that you are thinking about it now.

 The truth is, the empty nest does too.
 In actuality, it is simply another season of life.
 There are joys – less laundry/cooking/cleaning, and more time to pursue what you want to pursue, whether it be travel, fitness, work, or a hobby.
 There are also challenges – physical changes, caring for aging parents, reconnecting with your spouse.
 For me, the biggest challenge, though, was redefining myself as a woman in today’s fast-paced world.
 I think I was so accustomed to responding to the needs of my family, that focusing on myself just felt uncomfortable for a while.
 I hear that from a lot of empty nesters.